 John is often engaged to mediate challenging matters in which the legal issues are not driving the dispute, but the personalities are the issue.
 Lawyers are often frustrated because their analytical and persuasive legal skills are often ineffective with high conflict people.
 John’s years of training and experience have helped him achieve successful results when legal analysis and vigorous advocacy have failed to achieve settlement.
 John believes it is most important to treat everyone, even the most difficult person, with empathy, attention and respect.
 John practices polite persistence without coercion and is committed to follow through when cases do not settle at the first session.

-John is proficient in conducting mediations using Zoom and other virtual platforms and offers complimentary test sessions with participants to make sure that everyone is comfortable with the process.
+John is proficient in conducting mediations using Zoom and other virtual platforms.

 Pre-litigation HOA Matters:

-- $1,250 flat rate, includes up to 4 hours of mediation time, brief review, and pre-mediation Zoom test session; $450 per hour thereafter, in 1/2 hour increments.
+- $1,250 flat rate, includes up to 4 hours of mediation time and brief review; $450 per hour thereafter, in 1/2 hour increments.

 - $125 per party HOA administrative fee

-- Half day - $2,250 flat rate: includes 1 hour of preparation (including brief review and pre-mediation Zoom test session) and 4 hours of mediation time; $450 per hour thereafter, in 1/2 hour increments.
+- Half day - $2,250 flat rate: includes 1 hour of preparation (including brief review) and 4 hours of mediation time; $450 per hour thereafter, in 1/2 hour increments.

-- Full day - $4,500 flat rate: includes 2 hours of preparation (including brief review and pre-mediation Zoom test session) and 8 hours of mediation time; $450 per hour thereafter, in 1/2 hour increments.
+- Full day - $4,500 flat rate: includes 2 hours of preparation (including brief review) and 8 hours of mediation time; $450 per hour thereafter, in 1/2 hour increments.

 - $195 non-refundable per party administrative fee